roobet-bonus-code/.github/README.md

 ## ❓ Frequently Asked Questions

 ### What is the Roobet promo code?
 The current Roobet promo code is **BONUS26**.
-It can be entered during signup to unlock deposit bonuses and promotional rewards for new users.
+It can be entered during signup to unlock deposit bonuses, rakeback access, and monthly promotional rewards.

 ### What bonus do you get with the Roobet promo code BONUS26?
-Using **BONUS26** may unlock deposit-based bonuses, cashback-style promotions, and access to exclusive Roobet offers.
-Bonus availability depends on region and current promotions.
+Using **BONUS26** may unlock deposit-based bonuses, **instant rakeback access**, monthly bonuses, and access to exclusive Roobet promotions.
+Availability depends on region and current offers.

 ### How do I use a Roobet promo code?
 To use a Roobet promo code, sign up on Roobet, enter **BONUS26** during registration, complete account creation, and make a qualifying deposit.